SIDE LEVER FUNCTION

 An economical product is Rubbing Alcohol, 99% pure.
 This product can be purchased at any pharmacy, but many times you will have to ask for it and tell them the intended use.

-a spray can be purchased from any electronics/computer supply store.
+Electronics cleaning spray can be purchased from any electronics/computer supply store.
+Hardware stores also carry it.

-If the carriage is missing stitches while patterning, the following may be a solution.
+If, the carriage is missing stitches while patterning, the following may be one of the causes.
+The magnetic sensors have become dirty.
+Oil from our hands, the lubrication cloth etc,

 Use isopropyl alcohol, the high % kind that you need to ask the pharmacist. ( minimal water in the mix.).
 It is often stored behind the counter in most drug stores.